integreat-io/integreat/README.md

-The basic idea of Integreat is to make it easy to define a set of data sources and expose them through one interface to abstract away the specifics of each source, and map their data to defined data types.
+The basic idea of Integreat is to make it easy to define a set of data sources and expose them through one interface to abstract away the specifics of each source, and map their data to defined datatypes.

 This is done through adapters, that does all the hard work of communicating with the different sources, a definition format, for setting up each source with the